jansorg/lsp-gradle-plugin/README.md

 This is a Gradle plugin to simplify the use of the LSP client library for JetBrains IDEs.

+The LSP client at [j-a.dev/lsp-dap](https://www.j-a.dev/lsp-dap) is made for JetBrains IDEs.
+But because the client is provided as a library it must be bundled with a JetBrains plugin.
+Due to technical limitations of JetBrains IDEs, the library must not share the same package name with other plugins on the Marketplace.
+Therefore, the package of the LSP library must be relocated.

+This Gradle plugins helps with the relocation.
+It also simplifies the setup of additional features, which need a configured IDE language to be available.
+Please refer to [j-a.dev/lsp-dap](https://www.j-a.dev/lsp-dap) for details.

 ## How To Apply To a Gradle Project

 The plugin requires that the [IntelliJ Platform Gradle Plugin](https://github.com/JetBrains/intellij-platform-gradle-plugin)